 Many of the results on Table 7-10: Brewing Disasters deal with partial destruction of your laboratory.
 Partial destruction renders your equipment inoperative for potion brewing until you replace the ruined equipment.
 The cost for this is the listed percentage of the base price of the quality of your lab.
-Replacing 25% of a Good quality lab costs 100 gc. for example, since its base price is 400 gc.
-You can pay less to purchase lesser quality replacements, but your lab's quality is reduced to the value of the replacements until you eventually pay the whole, full value of the original quality.
+Replacing 25% of a Good quality lab costs 100 gc, for example, since its base price is 400 gc.
+You can pay less to purchase lesser quality replacements, but your lab's quality is reduced to the value of the original quality.
 For example, replacing 25% of a Good lab's construction with Poor quality replacements only costs 20 gc, but if you ever want to bring the quality of your lab back up to Good, you may eventually pay the full 100 gc, against which the 20 gc does not apply.